Not Highclere as people often mis-hear, but Highcliffe Castle on Window Wednesday today

 You couldn’t pick a more idyllic spot for a castle, on the cliffs, slightly in land, but with steps down to a beach on the south coast of England.
 I can see why our bride chose it for her big day and it is easy to see why Lord Stuart de Rothesay picked this spot as the place to build his home in 1835.
 His grandfather, Lord Bute owned the land before that.
 Lady Waterford inherited it and Kaiser Wilheim II stayed to convalesce in the early 1900s and was so grateful he donated a pair of stained glass windows.
 So whilst this is Window Wednesday and there are a distinct lack of actual photos of windows I am using this as a bookmark for a future post and thought the castle itself was pretty enough to feature in this week’s post.
 And there is a prize for the first person to translate the message below!:

-Restored after some devastating fire it is the most gorgeous castle.
+Highcliffe Castle was restored after a devastating fire and it really is the most gorgeous and unassuming castle.
 Sadly we didn’t have time to go inside and learn more about its connection to Harry Selfridge (yes, THE Mr Selfridge) who lived here with his wife and mother (who are all also buried in the nearby church yard) but I am definitely coming back to explore some more.